PeterDrake/sky/pipeline_and_directories.md

 ### What This Accomplishes

 1. Clean .csv files to verify that we have photos and TSI masks for all timestamps.
 Write these revised .csv files.
-1. Create directories for all timestamps that are listed in the two .csv files.
+2. Create directories for all timestamps that are listed in the two .csv files.
-1. Preprocess each photo and TSI mask:
+3. Preprocess each photo and TSI mask:
    1. The photo is centered, is cropped, and has a black border.
    1. The TSI mask has these same changes; also the sun is removed and each green pixel is replaced with the color of the nearest non-green pixel.
-1. Subdivide timestamps into training, validation, and test sets.
+4. Subdivide timestamps into training, validation, and test sets.
+5. Calculate FSC for each TSI mask.

 ## Train the Model